 It is a device that makes your internet connection possible.
 Just like an experienced mailman who knows all the addresses and always puts the letters in the correct mailboxes, the purpose of a router is to navigate, allocate and deliver data.
 The speed compared to the mailman is a bit different, of course.

 From Mailman to Router

-	Which brings us to the internet router definition: a device which forwards data packets to the appropriate parts of the computer network.
+This brings us to the internet router definition: a device that forwards data packets to the appropriate parts of the computer network.
 These packets are the lifeblood of any communication.
 Just like our mailman who carries bags of letters.

 Now that you know the internet router definition, you might ask: what is the purpose of a router, then?
 Let me give you a very simple example.

 Some time ago, you needed to go to a library to find a specific book on penguins.
 Then you had to read and highlight the essentials so you can write your school report.

 This is a data-gathering process in its own right, only quite slower than the technological equivalent.
 The definitive purpose of a router is to make your life simpler.
 All the information, all the data is in front of you.
 Sounds great, but…

 In technical terms, it connects to a modem, be it fiber, cable, or DSL (Digital Subscriber Line) connection.
 In most cases, the router needs to connect physically to a modem via a network cable.
 It may use an internet or WAN port connection or LAN – Local network connection.